 This social proof indicates customers’ trust in your brand.
 You can do this by using a reviews app from the Shopify store.

-Other ideas for your marketing strategy
+More ideas for your Shopify marketing strategy

 Depending on your business and what types of products you sell, you can include the following ideas in your strategy.